pulumi/pulumi-hugo/themes/default/content/blog/kenshoo-migrates-to-aws-with-pulumi/index.md

 ![Architecture](image1.png)

-## How Pulumi Helped with Migration
+## How Pulumi helped with migration

 Once the team selected a cloud platform, it was time to plan and execute the migration.
 Kenshoo’s DevOps group was selected to lead the project.